Testing NeuralGCM's capability to simulate future heatwaves based on the 2021 Pacific Northwest heatwave event

-To the best of our knowledge, this study is the first instance of PGW simulations purely conducted with a data-driven climate model.
-Our evaluation framework is able to generalize to other extreme events (e.g., precipitation \cite{hoyer2024modeling}) and to other AI-based models.
-While machine learning-based event attribution models have been explored in previous studies \cite{trok2024machine}, it is effective for extreme event indices (e.g., maximum temperature over the whole period), whereas PGW simulations provide more detailed insights into the spatial distribution and temporal evolution of the targeted event.
-Additionally, as a global model, NeuralGCM can be applied to any event without the need for retraining.
-Compared to E3SM, it offers significant scalability advantages, with 2 minutes for one ensemble member on a single NVIDIA A-100 GPU and parallelization is straightforward with multi-GPU machines.
-As a comparison, E3SM takes 45 minutes on eight Intel Xeon CLX-8276L CPUs.
-This computational efficiency, combined with their ability to handle large ensembles, positions AI models as valuable tools for climate research.
-It should be noted that as an atmospheric-only model, NeuralGCM is not originally designed for PGW analysis and our study pushes it to the boundaries of its abilities.
-While it shows promises, the biases associated with the land-atmosphere interactions is still a major challenge.
-To improve the ability of NeuralGCM for storyline analyses, future efforts should focus on incorporating land-air interactions and/or developing fully coupled AI-based models to improve their accuracy, particularly in regional contexts where local feedbacks are critical.
-Addressing these limitations could ultimately enable AI-climate models to complement traditional models, transforming how we predict and respond to extreme weather events.
+We emphasize that NeuralGCM is an atmospheric-only model not originally designed for PGW analyses.
+Our study, hence, pushes NeuralGCM to the boundaries of its abilities.
+Compared to E3SM, it offers significant scalability advantages, with a 2-minute simulation time per ensemble member on a single NVIDIA A-100 GPU and parallelization is straightforward with multi-GPU machines.
+In comparison, E3SM takes 45 minutes on eight Intel-Xeon-CLX-8276L CPUs.
+This computational efficiency, combined with their ability to handle large ensembles, positions AI-based models as valuable tools for climate research.
+Despite their promising features, challenges remain, particularly with biases linked to land-atmosphere interactions.
+Improving NeuralGCM for storyline analyses will require integrating land-atmosphere dynamics or developing fully coupled AI-based models, enhancing accuracy in regions where local feedbacks are crucial.
+Addressing these limitations could enable AI-based weather models to complement traditional approaches, transforming how we predict and analyze extreme events.